stefankeys/OtakingHugo/content/live-action/western/barry-lyndon.md

 ![6 out of 10](https://otaking.xyz/images/rating-system/rank6.png)

-On this one I am with American audiences, I couldn't care less about the narrative of progress being undermined but Barry as a protagonist was just boring, unremarkeable and unlikeable.
+On this one I am with American audiences, I couldn't care less about the narrative of progress being undermined but Barry as a protypeonist was just boring, unremarkeable and unlikeable.
 Everyone was dislikeable.
-It felt a bit like reading [*The Great Gatsby*](https://pagespages.neocities.org/the_great_gatsby.html) again.
-Maybe it's just that I don't like period dramas unless it's about a war or a battle like [*Lawrence of Arabia*](https://www.youtube.com/watch?v=mpYNgbTeZ7w) and [*Zulu*](https://www.youtube.com/watch?v=-9XkwVVbsDg&t=16s)*.* It's not about the hero being victorious or being in control, Lawrence's life was not in his own hands either and yet he's much more likeable and remarkeable a character.
+It felt a bit like reading [_The Great Gatsby_](https://pagespages.neocities.org/the_great_gatsby.html) again.
+Maybe it's just that I don't like period dramas unless it's about a war or a battle like [_Lawrence of Arabia_](https://www.youtube.com/watch?v=mpYNgbTeZ7w) and [_Zulu_](https://www.youtube.com/watch?v=-9XkwVVbsDg&t=16s)_._ It's not about the hero being victorious or being in control, Lawrence's life was not in his own hands either and yet he's much more likeable and remarkeable a character.

 [[Top](https://otaking.xyz/live-action/western/barry-lyndon.html#top)]

 {{%/center%}}